 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our opinions or reviews.
 Learn how we make money.

 It’s time to check out those shows you’ve been saving for a rainy day — the ones you’ve added to your watch list or your mental list.
 Finally catch up on Game of Thrones on HBO Go or Fleabag on Amazon Prime Video.
-With Netflix or Hulu fill your days with Bob’s Burgers or Shameless.
+With Netflix or Hulu, you can fill your days with Bob’s Burgers or Shameless.

 Figure out a plan of attack that fits your new schedule and your preferred streaming service.

-With social distancing and movie theaters temporarily shutting their doors, the film industry is adjusting accordingly.
-Disney+ added Frozen II to its library three-months early, and Pixar’s Onward is premiering on Disney+ on April 3rd, despite hitting theaters on March 6th.
+As we practice social distancing and movie theaters temporarily shut their doors, the film industry is adjusting accordingly.
+Disney+ added Frozen II to its library three months early, and Pixar’s Onward premiered on Disney+ on April 3rd, despite hitting theaters on March 6th.

-Major movie studios like NBCUniversal are actually giving the public online access to movies on the same day as their theatrical release dates.
-DreamWorks’ Trolls World Tour and Universal titles like The Invisible Man and Emma are a few movies that’ll be available for a 48-hour rental.
-For most movies You pay a premium rental price of $19.99, but it’s a small price to pay to turn your TV into your own home theater.
+Major movie studios like NBCUniversal are giving the public online access to movies on the same day as their theatrical release dates.
+DreamWorks’ Trolls World Tour and Universal titles like The Invisible Man and Emma are a few movies available for a 48-hour rental.
+For most movies, you pay a premium rental price of $19.99 — but it’s a small price to pay to turn your TV into your own home theater.

-Find other ways to fill your days when you’re not consuming an endless montage of movies and TV series.
+Find other ways to fill your days when you’re not consuming an endless montage of movies and TV.
 Some streaming services provide access to skill-building videos, art classes, yoga flows and meditation guides.
-Some even offer services at a discount while they have the world’s attention, with articles and packages aimed at specific niches — the healthcare community, parents and educators.
+Others offer services at a discount while they have the world’s attention, with articles and packages aimed at specific niches like the healthcare community, parents and educators.

-With COVID-19 on your mind, quarantine could leave you restless and anxious, reaching out to online resources can help ease those feelings.
+With COVID-19 on your mind, quarantine could leave you restless and anxious.
+Reaching out online for comfort and entertainment can help ease those feelings.

-Now is a great time to finally read that book that’s been collecting dust, create that workout plan you never had time to come up with and find some reflection time.
+Now is a good time to finally read that book that’s been collecting dust, create that workout plan you never had time to come up with and reflect with the help of a self-guided video.
 Take a step back, breathe and appreciate life.